gregorhd/mapcompare/README.md

-A visualisation task common in urban development will be performed across both the non-interactive and interactive track.
+A visualisation task common in urban development will be performed across both the static and interactive track.
 A 144,727 polygon dataset, located in two tables of a PostGIS database containing the city of Dresden's real-estate cadastre, is queried, returning three sets of results tables which are converted to GeoDataFrames to serve as inputs to the visualisation libraries.

 The figure below is a sample visualisation of the dataset using GeoPandas' **GeoDataFrame.plot()** method.